jebin2/JellyJump/project_implementation_guides_for_llm/editor/phase26-plain-layout.md

 ✅ All panels visible and properly sized
 ✅ Dark Neobrutalism styling applied throughout
 ✅ Media Library vertical tabs structure in place
+✅ Preview panel has correct container for Player
-✅ Preview, Properties, Timeline all have placeholder content
+✅ Properties, Timeline all have placeholder content
 ✅ Responsive layout works
 ✅ **NO JavaScript** - pure CSS and HTML
 ✅ Ready for Phase 27 (add tab switching logic)